Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_1_plan.md

 #### Topics and activities

-* The digital edition as a computational pipeline
 * Model, syntax, and markup semantics
 * XML, LMNL (model, sawtooth syntax), GODDAG, TexMECS, TAG.
 How they're similar and different, and how they only *appear* to be similar and different
 * XML is the only framework that is production ready today